huy8208/save_it/README.md

 ![Simulator Screen Shot - iPhone 13 - 2022-03-15 at 00 44 05](https://user-images.githubusercontent.com/43127420/158330097-c3991e82-54b5-4d32-a15c-f52355e1a58a.png)

 # SaveIt

 We are currently developing an "all-in-one" fintech money management app that assists users in achieving their financial goals through simplified language and interface.

 ## Why did we create this app?

 We think that most applications on the market are heavily leaning towards financial terms with complicated UI.
 That is why we want to develop a convenient platform that assists users in tracking their finances through centralized views, interactive features, and goal visualization.

 - Features in development: Incomes and Expense tracking through multiple banks, budgets and credit cards management, goal visualization.
 - Upcoming features: Finances News, Stock Tickers tracking, Trending financial indicators.
 - Target audience: GenX and Millenials

-## Technology
+## Technologies

 - Framework: Flutter
 - Database: Firestore
 - Service Provider: Plaid

 ## Requirements

 - Flutter(https://docs.flutter.dev/) installed.

 ## Getting Started

 1. Clone the repo.

 ```console
 git clone https://github.com/huy8208/save_it.git
 cd save_it
 ```

 2. Open Simulator

 ```console
 open -a Simulator
 ```

 3. Run with flutter

 ```console
 flutter run
 ```